<em>Fothergilla</em>: planting, pruning, care

 In a pot

-• Plant your Fothergilla in a fresh, very free-draining mix based on pure heather soil, well-rotted compost and good non-calcareous garden soil
+• Plant Fothergilla in a fresh, very free-draining mix based on pure heather soil, well-rotted compost and good non-calcareous garden soil

 Maintenance, pruning and care

-• Remove dead, wayward or tangled branches
+• Remove dead, unruly or tangled branches

 • After flowering: remove faded flowers